jaydenweaver/moviebrowser/README.md

 This repo includes most of the source code from the movie browser project.
-Some files have been omitted, however this repo holds the essence of the project.
+- Some files, such as the .sql dumps have been omitted.